lamraoui/sniper/README.md

 ### TCAS Benchmark

+#### Runtime: FFTF vs. HFTF

+Runtime of **SNIPER** on the TCAS benchmark with different program encodings, Full Flow-sensitive Trace Formula (FFTF) and Hardened Flow-sensitive Trace Formula (HFTF).
+To run the experiment, follow the steps below.

+1. `cd examples/tcas_benchmark/`
+2. `chmod +x runall-time.sh`
+3. `./runall-time.sh`

+#### CSR: FFTF vs. HFTF

+This experiment aims at comparing the Code Size Reduction (CSR) obtained with **SNIPER** on the TCAS benchmark programs.
+To run the experiment, follow the steps below.

+1. `cd examples/tcas_benchmark/`
+2. `chmod +x runall-csr.sh`
+3. `./runall-csr.sh`

+#### Granularity Level Experiment

+One of the experiment we performed is the evaluation of **SNIPER** on TCAS programs with different granularity levels.
+To run the experiment, follow the steps below.

+1. `cd examples/tcas_benchmark/`
+2. `chmod +x tcas-granularity-runall.sh`
+3. `./tcas-granularity-runall.sh`

 ### Bekkouche Benchmark

-### Granularity Level Experiment

-One of the experiment we performed is the evaluation of **SNIPER** on TCAS programs with different granularity levels.
-To do the experiment run the script `sniper/examples/tcas_benchmark/tcas-granularity-runall.sh` .
+#### Runtime: FFTF vs. HFTF

+Runtime of **SNIPER** on the Bekkouche's benchmark with different program encodings, Full Flow-sensitive Trace Formula (FFTF) and Hardened Flow-sensitive Trace Formula (HFTF).
+To run the experiment, follow the steps below.

+1. `cd examples/bekkouche_benchmark/`
+2. `chmod +x runall-time.sh`
+3. `./runall-time.sh`

+#### CSR: FFTF vs. HFTF

+This experiment aims at comparing the Code Size Reduction (CSR) obtained with **SNIPER** on the Bekkouche's benchmark programs.
+To run the experiment, follow the steps below.

+1. `cd examples/bekkouche_benchmark/`
+2. `chmod +x runall-csr.sh`
+2. `./runall-csr.sh`

 ## Limitations